Geholst/tech-blog/README.md

 ## Description

 This is a coding focused tech blog for developers to share their experiences and their knowledge.
+You can post something, and people can comment under your posts.

 ## Table of Contents
 - [Installation](#installation)